medcomdk/dk-medcom-document/docs/assets/documents/Mapping_from_IHE-XDS_metadata_to_FHIR.md

 </div>
 <br><br>

-<p id="section1">[1] Accprding to the IHE XDS metadata standard, this attribute is prohibited for On Demand doucments</p>
+<p id="section1">[1] According to the IHE XDS metadata standard, this attribute is prohibited for On Demand documents</p>
 <p id="section2">[2] Information for this attribute is not expected to be in the document.</p>